J3ddda/notebook/source/content/index.md

 Some are random insights i have while showering.
 All are welcome here.
 Come as you are, be loved as you are.<br>
-"if it feels good, do it" - I teach body awareness through singing exercises designed to remove personal stigma at [Visit Sonic Spaceship](https://confused-ton-5c4.notion.site/Welcome-Aboard-the-Sonic-Spaceship-17657185b7388061a737de28490d8787)
+"if it feels good, do it" - I teach body awareness through singing exercises designed to remove personal stigma.